Surgery and non-surgical treatments for patellar instability

-If you have questions about patellar instability treatment options, get help and information from our Caring Medical staff.
+If you have questions about patellar instability treatment options, you can help and information from our Caring Medical staff.

 Patellofemoral subluxation is one of the most common knee problems seen.
 The kneecap is not tracking properly (staying in the groove in the femur), and often times tracks laterally (wanders to the side).
 Sometimes recurrent knee cap instability may require surgical intervention as suggested by structural anatomical defects, i.e., under developed bones especially in children in adolescents.

-Knee instability from wear and tear injuries, which is the focus of this article, are increased tibial tubercle–trochlear groove distance (the knee cap is floating away from the joint), and insufficiencies in the medial retinacular structures (medial patellar retinaculum tendon damage).
+Knee instability from wear and tear injuries, which is the focus of this article, increase tibial tubercle–trochlear groove distance (the knee cap is floating away from the joint), and insufficiencies in the medial retinacular structures (medial patellar retinaculum tendon damage).

 Again, traditional medicine likes to treat this condition with surgery.